jonathanxu/CP.TwitterClient/README.md

 Time is parsed from Twitter API, and formatted to very short (1h), or short (2/2/14), or long form.
 This is done inside model `CPTweet`.

+#### Touch and Segue

+Wire 3 separate touch events for reply, retweet, and faovite.
+Use `CPTimelineViewController.tableView:didSelectRowAtIndexPath` for segue into tweet detail view.